VanAndelInstitute/slinky/README.md

 ## Data

+The examples in this vignette can be completed with the demonstration `gctx` and `info` files that are installed along with the package.

-In this vignette we perform some basic analyses using the L1000 data expression data from the LINCS project.
-To complete this vignette you will need access to the LINCS Phase I Level 3 data file.
+To move on and conduct your own analysis, you will need access to the LINCS Phase I Level 3 data file.
 This file may already be available from your local bioinformatics core.
 If you need or want to download it yourself, note that the datafile is quite large (~40GB).
 A robust multithreaded download client makes this much faster and less prone to failures due to connectivity hiccups.
 For example, you might try:

 ```{r, engine = 'bash', eval=FALSE}
 aria2c -x 8 -s 8 https://goo.gl/3TigFI